 I continued to search and found that the average loan size in the United States was $170,000 dollars for up to 30 years.
 As we already know, 30% of the customers get loans online, which equates to 900 people a year in this case.
 And this number grew by 70% last year.

 The range of results is quite extreme, so I focused on case studies related to simplified main page design and improved navigation, emphasizing key services and form optimization.
-Other issues caused that bank to lose Steve as a customer.
+Issues that caused bank to lose Steve as a customer.
 Average improvement in similar cases was 37%.
-Given the large flow of requests and the specifics of the banking sector, we will be cautious and lower the forecast to 5%.
-This means that correcting mentioned problems in a design and user experience of the website, the bank could increase the number of new customers by 45 people.
+Given the large flow of requests and the specifics of the banking sector, we will be cautious and lower the forecast seven! times to 5%.
+This means that correcting mentioned problems in a design and user experience of the website, the bank could increase the number of new customers minimally by 45 people.

 Bank's revenue is under attack